 You can opt to take the charitable donation tax deduction on your own tax return by dedicating the gift in your recipient’s honor.
 Or you can make the gift legally in the recipient’s name so they get the tax deduction if they itemize their deductions.

 Your recipient may not need anything for themselves, but there are plenty of people in this world who do.
 Check out JustGive.org for a list of organizations perfect for gift donations.

 When someone already has everything they want and need, the real challenge doesn’t lie in selecting the perfect item, but rather in finding a way to show your love and appreciation.
 After all, if it’s the thought that counts, then putting extra consideration into services, experiences, and gifts that show you care is much more valuable than the priciest present.
-So think outside of the mall and come up with a gift that’s truly meaningful.
+So think outside of the mall or gift baskets and come up with a gift that’s truly meaningful.

 What do you give to friends and family members who have everything?
 Do you have any go-to gifts that aren’t on this list?